 Selecting a Quality Bat House

-Ever since I first introduced the idea of attracting bats to American yards in 1982, one of the most frequently asked questions has been, “Where can I purchase a good bat house?”
-The next, of course, is “How do I know bats will come?”
+Since Merlin first introduced bat houses to North America in 1982, one of the most frequently asked questions has been, “Where can I purchase a good bat house?”
+The next question that always follows is, “How do I know bats will come?”

 Characteristics of a Quality Bat House

-• Tight fit construction and caulking of all external seams reduces leakage and warping that can lead to early deterioration and abandonment.
+• Tight-fit construction and caulking of all external seams reduce leakage and warping that can lead to early deterioration and abandonment.

 • All interior surfaces and landing areas must be roughened, enabling bats to gain secure footing.
 Horizontal grooves 1/16″ deep at 1/4″ to 3/4″ intervals are ideal.
 However, grooves should not be cut more than 1/32″ deep for plywood surfaces to avoid early deterioration.
 Hand-roughened or rough-cut surfaces also work well.